longzheng/open-dynamic-export/docs/configuration/setpoints.md

-# Limiters
+# Setpoints

-One or more limiters can be configured to set the operating envelope of the site.
+One or more setpoints can be configured to set the operating envelope of the site.

-All limiters are restrictive, that is a combination of multiple limiters will evaluate all limiters and enforce the most prohibitive value of each control type at any one time.
+All setpoints are restrictive, that is a combination of multiple setpoints will evaluate all setpoints and enforce the most prohibitive value of each control type at any one time.

 [[toc]]